UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/4-implementing-aws-cdk-stack.md

    This creates an S3 bucket with CORS configured to allow all methods from any origin.
 The `removal_policy` and `auto_delete_objects` parameters ensure the bucket will be deleted when we destroy our stack.

-6. Finally, let's grant our Lambda function read/write access to the S3 bucket:
+6. Finally, let's grant our Lambda function read/write access to the S3 bucket by adding the following line of code to the very end of our `PhotoskyStack` class:

    ```python
    bucket.grant_read_write(dockerFunc)
    ```

-Here's the complete `PhotoskyStack` class:
+Here's what the complete `PhotoskyStack` class should look like:

 ```python
 class PhotoskyStack(Stack):